Main agreement Finance Norway - NITO

 § 8 Group provisions

-The parties agree that there is a need to discuss matters mentioned in section 7, paragraphs 1-3, on a group basis.
+The parties agree that there is a need to discuss matters mentioned in section 7 (1-3) of the Administrative Procedure Act on a group basis.
 It is assumed that the local parties find appropriate forms of cooperation.
-Section 8 does not apply to groups with a foreign parent company.

 Cooperation at group level can take place by:

-b. that the corporate management and NITO's employee representatives hold one or more joint meetings per year where the main task is to discuss matters of significant importance to the parties.
+b) that the group management and NITO's employee representatives hold one or more joint meetings per year where the main task is to discuss matters of significant importance to the parties.
 The meeting may include other groups with similar interests, or

-If, pursuant to another main agreement within Finance Norway , a meeting is held regarding issues relating to the Group's economic and production position and development, a corresponding meeting may be required to be held with NITO.
+If, pursuant to another main agreement within the NHO area, a meeting is held regarding issues relating to the group's financial and production position and development, a corresponding meeting may be required to be held with NITO.

 The parties are expected to find appropriate representation arrangements for such a meeting.
 The meeting may include other groups with similar interests.